Skip to main content

 Remember:

-• If heading out alone, let someone know where you're going and what time you expect to be back
+• We encourage people to head out in groups, rather than individually.
+However, if you are litter picking alone, let someone know where you're going and what time you expect to be back

 • Always use gloves or a litter picker